michaelahlers/scala-guide/documents/tutorial/monads/readme.md

 To elaborate:

-- A monad is a box.[^3]
+- A monad is a box.[^box-credit-stuart-saltzman]
 - That box:
   - Contains _values_ (_i.e._, zero, one, or many).
   - Provides context for those values.
-- Those values are accessed only by callbacks[^4].
+- Those values are accessed only by callbacks[^monad-callback-metaphor].

-[^3]: Credit to Stuart Saltzman ([GitHub][github-stuart-saltzman], [LinkedIn][linkedin-stuart-saltzman]) for this idea, which he's found effective in explaining to newcomers.
+[^box-credit-stuart-saltzman]: Credit to Stuart Saltzman ([GitHub][github-stuart-saltzman], [LinkedIn][linkedin-stuart-saltzman]) for this idea, which he's found effective in explaining to newcomers.
-[^4]: This isn't _exactly_ correct, but it's sufficient for our purposes.
+[^monad-callback-metaphor]: This isn't _exactly_ correct, but it's sufficient for our purposes.

 [github-stuart-saltzman]: https://github.com/stuartsaltzman
 [linkedin-stuart-saltzman]: https://linkedin.com/in/stuartsaltzman/

 ## Monads in action!

 We'll demonstrate monads with examples that would benefit from them.
 If you've explored this topic before, you might've encountered trivial use cases.
-These are helpful, of course, but may leave too much for the reader to figure out on their own.[^5]
+These are helpful, of course, but may leave too much for the reader to figure out on their own.[^trivial-examples-less-helpful]

-[^5]: In your author's opinion, the value of concepts like monads is less obvious in trivial examples.
+[^trivial-examples-less-helpful]: In your author's opinion, the value of concepts like monads is less obvious in trivial examples.
 A concrete elaboration is helpful.

 ### Flight Itinerary